samclane/samclane.github.io/about.md

 ### More Information

-I'm currently looking for new jbo opportunities.
+I'm currently looking for new job opportunities.
 If you're interested in working together, feel free to reach out.

 ### Contact me